dhis2/training-docs/content/tracker_use/tg_event_reports_and_linelist.md

 > In summary, the "event" output type always shows data for all events within a single program stage, while the "enrollment" output type will count unique registrations and will only use data from the most recent event in its output.

 #### STOP!
-Have them perform *Exercise 3* in the learner's guide.
+Have them perform *Exercise 7* in the learner's guide.

-### Create a line list enrollment report using multiple stages from the COVID-19 surveillance program
+### Create a line list enrollment report using multiple stages from the COVID-19 surveillance program in the line listing app

 Enrollment type reports have one last function that is very useful in addition to counting or displaying unique registrations.
 This is the ability of these reports to display data from multiple stages.
 Note that this can only be done for line list type reports, as having data from different stages is currently not built in to the pivot table style event report.
 This can be done using program indicators instead and will be discussed in the program indicator analysis session.